-- A. Voting membership shall be granted to all full-time resident faculty, subject to the provisions in the TT and the FTNTT CBAs. - B. The Dean and the Assistant/Associate Dean of the Trumbull Campus shall be ex-officio members of this organization.
+- A. Voting membership shall be granted to all FC members, subject to the provisions in the T/TT and the FTNTT CBAs. - B. The Dean and the Assistant Dean of the Trumbull Campus or their designate shall serve as non-voting ex-officio members of this organization.

-Article IV: Officers
+Article IV: Officers.

-A chairperson, a vice-chairperson, and a secretary shall be the officers of the Trumbull Faculty Council.
+A chairperson, a vice-chairperson, and a secretary shall be the officers of the Trumbull FC.
+The chairperson shall be a tenured Faculty member.

-Article V: Duties of Officers
+Article V: Duties of Officers.

-A. Chairperson:
+A. Chairperson

 - 1. The chairperson shall preside at all meetings of the organization. - 2.
-The chairperson shall solicit faculty to join standing committees and shall be ex-officio member of each committee. - 3.
+The chairperson shall solicit faculty to join standing committees and shall be an exofficio member of each committee. - 3.
 The chairperson shall appoint ad hoc committees as needed. - 4.
-The chairperson shall call, chair, and set agendas for each Faculty Council meeting and shall distribute that agenda to the membership five days prior to the meeting.
+The chairperson shall call, chair, and set agendas for each FC meeting and shall distribute that agenda to the membership five days prior to the meeting.
 The agenda shall include action items and all background materials pertinent thereto.
 The chairperson shall recognize additions to the agenda during those five days. - 5.
-The chairperson shall represent the interests of the Trumbull Campus at meetings of the Regional Campus Faculty Advisory Council (RCFAC), and shall post on the electronic system maintained by the University the recommendations of the Trumbull Campus Reappointment, Tenure, and Promotion Committee, and the Trumbull Campus Adhoc Review Committee. - 6.
-The chairperson shall report to Faculty Council on RCFAC matters.
+The chairperson shall represent the interests of the Trumbull Campus at meetings of the RCFAC and shall post on the electronic system maintained by the University the recommendations of the Trumbull Campus Reappointment, Tenure, and Promotion Committee, and the Trumbull Campus Ad hoc Review Committee. - 6.
+The chairperson shall report to FC on RCFAC matters.

-B. Vice-Chairperson:
+B. Vice-Chairperson

 - 1. In the absence of the chairperson, the vice-chairperson shall preside at the meetings. - 2.
-The vice-chairperson shall assist the chairperson in carrying out his/her duties, at the discretion of the chairperson, and is responsible for managing the Flower Fund as well as notifying former / retired Trumbull Campus colleagues (whose contact information is known) about campus news that s/he deems significant, e.g., recent retirements.
+The vice-chairperson shall assist the chairperson in carrying out his/her duties, at the discretion of the chairperson, and is responsible for managing the Flower Fund as well as notifying former/retired Trumbull Campus colleagues (whose contact information is known) about campus news that s/he deems significant (e.g., recent retirements).

-C. Secretary:
+C. Secretary

-- 1. The secretary shall take minutes at each meeting, have them typed, and distributed electronically to the membership. - 2.
-In the absence of the chairperson and vice-chairperson, the secretary shall preside at the meetings.
+1. The secretary shall take minutes at each meeting, have them typed, and distributed electronically to all full-time resident faculty.

+2. In the absence of the chairperson and vice-chairperson, the secretary shall preside at the meetings.

-Article VI: Meetings
+Article VI: Meetings.

-- A. Regular meetings shall be held at least once per semester and optimally once per month during the regular academic year. - B. Special meetings may be called by the campus dean, or by the chairperson, or at the request of at least 25% of the Faculty Council. - C. A quorum of 25% of the Faculty Council will be necessary to vote on any motion.
-If this quorum cannot be reached, or if the Faculty Council Chair deems that an item to be voted on would benefit from wider faculty input, electronic voting via a reliable and agreed upon method (e.g., Survey Monkey, Blackboard Learn), rather than paper ballots or voting by a show of hands, will be implemented.
+- A. Regular meetings shall be held at least once per semester and optimally once per month during the regular academic year. - B. Special meetings may be called by the Campus Dean, by the chairperson, or at the request of at least 25% of the FC. - C. A quorum of 25% of the FC will be necessary to vote on any motion.
+If this quorum cannot be reached, or if the FC chair deems that an item to be voted on would benefit from wider faculty input, electronic voting via a reliable and agreed upon method (e.g., Qualtrics), rather than paper ballots or voting by a show of hands, will be implemented.

-Article VII: Election of Officers
+Article VII: Election of Officers.